DOS stands for Disk Operating System and it is a command line

 MOUNT X X:\GAMES

-The latter was quoted from HELP.
+The latter was quoted from the output of the HELP

 DOSEMU

-DOSEMU is a command prompt
+DOSEMU is a command prompt emulator "and

-DOSEMU uses FreeDOS as the
+DOSEMU "uses FreeDOS as

-replacement for COMMAND.COM.
+shell, a replacement for COMMAND.COM.

 DOSEMU mounts A: to access the floppy (B: